wojtask/clrs4e-solutions/README.md

 * [crowdsourced solutions coordinated by Peng-Yu Chen](https://walkccc.github.io/CLRS),
 * [the textbook's page on Quizlet](https://quizlet.com/explanations/textbook-solutions/introduction-to-algorithms-4th-edition-9780262046305).

-However, none of the above sources cover all exercises, especially when compared to the fourth edition that adds significant number of new exercises.
+However, none of the above sources cover all exercises, especially when compared to the fourth edition that adds a significant number of new exercises.
-Also, I noticed that certain solutions are not of the highest quality, e.g., some of them are incorrect, incomplete, or just far from elegance.
+Also, I noticed that some solutions are not of the highest quality, with defects ranging from incorrectness or incompleteness to the lack of technical elegance.
 Nevertheless, these pieces of work were sources of inspiration for me, and showed different approaches and perspectives.
-When relying on the ideas from them, I always aimed to rework the solutions by introducing necessary fixes and improvements, or just polishing them.
+When borrowing on the ideas presented there, I always aimed to rework the solutions by introducing necessary fixes and improvements, and refine to improve consistency with the book.

-The solutions here often refer to the material presented in the textbook, so familiarity on at least a current chapter is required.
+The solutions here often refer to the material presented in the textbook, so familiarity on at least the corresponding chapter is required.
 In many solutions, you will also find references to other tasks, especially when a given task uses the result of another in its own solution.
 In general, later solutions sometimes rely on the earlier ones by referencing the relevant exercises.